fhimaj/TestApi/README.md

 TestApi

-To test first setup Oracle db using this docker-compose yaml config:
+To test, first setup Oracle db using this docker-compose yaml config:
 "
 version: "3.8"